fxnai/docs/predict/reddit.md

 {% callout %} `fxnbot` is able to understand your prediction request and properly structure it in order to make a prediction with the predictor. {% /callout %}

 {% callout %} `fxnbot` has feelings so make sure to ask nicely 🥺 {% /callout %}

-{% callout type="warning" %} Make sure to put the predictor `tag` in quotes, so that Reddit doesn't interpret it as a user handle. {% /callout %}